 |Home » SCENARIOS & TARGETS » Global scenarios » Chapter 5: Global scenarios|

-The yearly additions in installed capacity are predicted to grow from 19.9 GW in 2007 to 36.1 GW in 2012, with an average growth rate of 12.7%.
-Considering that annual markets have been increasing by an average of 24.7% over the last five years, growth could be much stronger in the future, were it not for continuing supply chain difficulties which will considerably limit the growth of annual markets for the next two years.
+The yearly additions in installed capacity are predicted to grow from 19.9 GW in 2007 to 36.1 GW in 2012, with an average growth rate of 12.7 per cent.
+Considering that annual markets have been increasing by an average of 24.7 per cent over the last five years, growth could be much stronger in the future were it not for continuing supply chain difficulties which will considerably limit the growth of annual markets for the next two years.
 This problem should be overcome by 2010, and along with the development of the offshore market, growth rates are expected to recover in the next decade.

-By 2012, the European market should stand at 10.3 GW - the same size as the North American market (10.5 GW).
-Overall, this means that over 29% of global new installations will take place in Europe in 2012.
-In terms of total installed capacity, Europe will continue to be the biggest regional market, with 42.4% of all wind power capacity installed in the world by the end of 2012.
+By 2012, the European market should stand at 10.3 GW – the same size as the North American market (10.5 GW).
+Overall, this means that over 29 per cent of global new installations will take place in Europe in 2012.
+In terms of total installed capacity, Europe will continue to be the biggest regional market, with 42.4 per cent of all wind power capacity installed in the world by the end of 2012.

 The large-scale development of offshore wind energy will only start to have a significant impact on European market growth towards the end of the time period under consideration.
 However, it is expected that offshore development will lend momentum to growth in Europe during the next decade.

-South America is expected to contribute more substantially to the global total in the future, mainly driven by Brazil, Mexico and Chile.
-By 2012, the total installed capacity in South America and the Caribbean will increase eight-fold to reach 4.5 GW, and an annual market of 1.4 GW.
-However, despite its tremendous potential, South America is likely to remain a small market until the end of the period under consideration, progressing towards more significant development in the next decade.
+Latin America is expected to contribute more substantially to the global total in the future, mainly driven by Brazil, Mexico and Chile.
+By 2012, the total installed capacity in Latin America and the Caribbean will increase eightfold to reach 4.5 GW, and an annual market of 1.4 GW.
+However, despite its tremendous potential, Latin America is likely to remain a small market until the end of the period under consideration, progressing towards more significant development in the next decade.

 Africa and the Middle East will remain the region with the smallest wind energy development, with a total installed capacity of 3 GW by 2012, up from 500 MW in 2012.
 However, it is expected that market growth will pick up in the coming five years, with annual additions reaching around 800 MW by 2012.
 This development will be driven by Egypt and Morocco, with some development also predicted in other North African and Middle Eastern countries.